Juba (sniper): Second video

 A second "Juba" video was distributed in 2006 in western Baghdad and released on the Internet in late October 2006.
 The video contained an interview with the supposed commander of the Baghdad sniper division, the footage shows numerous fighters being trained in the use of sniper rifles.
 The video discusses the alleged fear generated in coalition forces by insurgency snipers and shows "Juba" returning from a sniping mission, marking a tally of 37 on a wall.
 The sniper then sits down to make a diary entry.
 The video claims that there are dozens of snipers operating within the IAI and other factions, and shows more being trained.
 The rest of the video shows numerous clips of U.S. soldiers being sniped with nasheeds in the background, and an insurgent commander explaining that his men are inspired and trained to an extent based on the information in the book The Ultimate Sniper by retired Major and U.S. Army sniper John Plaster.

 Third and fourth videos

 In December 2007, "Juba - The Baghdad Sniper 3" was released on the Internet.
 The production quality of the video had improved from Islamic Army's previous releases; the video was made available in nine languages.
 This video also refers to a website that is supposedly connected to the Juba character.
 In 2008, "Juba - The Baghdad Sniper 4" was released on the Internet and on that website.

+Fate

+Juba, or one of multiple snipers who may have used the title, was rumored to have been captured along with his cameraman at a coalition checkpoint in Baghdad on June 2, 2015, but this has not been confirmed.
+US Marine sniper A. J. Pasciuti believes he killed Juba in Habbaniyah on June 16, 2006.
+A Marine M40 A1 sniper rifle was recovered from the body that had been captured by Iraqi insurgents two years previously.
+Again, no positive identification was made.